willegan/getvero.github.io/_articles/import-a-list-of-contacts-via-csv.md

+---
+layout: articles
+title:  "Import a list of contacts via CSV"
+categories: "'common issues', 'Data'"
+---

-#Import a list of contacts via CSVYou can add or update contacts in Vero using CSV.
+#Import a list of contacts via CSV

+You can add or update contacts in Vero using CSV.

 You can only import CSV files up to 50,000 rows.
 For files larger than this, please email support@getvero.com and we will help you import your data.